hasithaa/fork-module-ballerina-workflow/docs/write-workflow-functions.md

 }
 ```

+`ctx.isReplaying()` returns a `boolean`.
+It indicates whether the workflow is currently being recovered from recorded history; it does not identify a specific activity or activity instance.

 ## Get Workflow Metadata

 These methods return `string|error` because they communicate with the engine; use `check` to unwrap the result: